thenifemi/PetShop/README.md

 ## NOTICE!!
 If the app or certain areas of the app are not functioning properly, please update your code with the latest in the repo.
-Disfunctionality may occur because I recently migrately my database.
+Disfunctionality may occur because I recently migrated my database.
 For further enquiries, reach out to me on thenifemi@gmail.com.

 ## Design ❄👌